raspberrypilearning/sense-hat-puzzle-box/en/step_13.md

 complete = []
 ```

-The `complete` list will be used to store the completed steps of the combination: each time the user gets an angle correct, that number gets moved to the `complete` list from the `combination` list.
+The `complete` list will be used to store the completed steps of the combination: each time the user gets an angle correct, that item gets moved to the `complete` list from the `combination` list.

 ![Item moving](images/list-move.png)